 Several states still have a mandatory 14 day quarantine in place for visitors from certain areas.
 Some states are enforcing mandatory quarantines more strictly than others, but just know that you can be fined and even given jail time for not obeying quarantine orders.

 On June 24, New York, Connecticut, and New Jersey announced a joint policy that restricts travel from affected areas.
 Anyone traveling to NY, NJ, or CT from areas with high levels of community spread must quarantine for 14 days upon arrival.
 High community spread is defined as a state with a 10% or greater positive test rate on a rolling 7 day average.
-As of June 24, this includes Florida, Alabama, Arkansas, Arizona, North Carolina, South Carolina, Washington, Utah and Texas.

-EU expected to ban travelers from the US
+EU has banned travelers from the US

 I’m honestly not surprised by this, and I’d be surprised if Europe allows US travelers at all this year.
-Sorry to be the bearer of bad news, but I’m just trying to be realistic.

 U.S. Department of Transportation Issues Enforcement Notice Clarifying Air Carrier Refund Requirements, Given the Impact of COVID-19